borbatovs/ArbLink/README.md

-# LinkHub
+# ArbLink

-LinkHub is an interactive web platform that combines the functionality of a link aggregator (similar to Linktree) with a dynamic product showcase carousel.
+ArbLink is an interactive web platform that combines the functionality of a link aggregator (similar to Linktree) with a dynamic product showcase carousel.
 This project aims to provide businesses and individuals with a sleek, customizable solution for presenting their key links and featured products or services in one centralized, visually appealing interface.

 ## Key Features